CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ## 5. Troubleshooting

-You can always revert this process by suspending auto-update or revoking persmissions
+You can revert this process by suspending auto-update or revoking persmissions, with immediate effect.

-You can check on your [ORCID account](https://orcid.org/trusted-parties), the list of your registered trusted third parties.
+Check on your [ORCID account](https://orcid.org/trusted-parties), the list of your registered trusted third parties.
 This is -to put it simply- the list of services you connected to using your ORCID.

-You have control over the permissions anytime by selecting `revoke access` to one or more `third party` as in step 1.
+Controm permissions anytime by selecting `revoke access` to one or more `third party` as in step 1.

 You can additionally delete the `ORCID token`.